Living our Quaker values

 Allied to the Ethics Program is the Community Service Program which aims at helping students to develop a strong sense of affiliation to their community.
 As a child progresses through each school campus, he or she is encouraged to learn from and support those who are less fortunate than themselves and to expect to play a part in service to the community.
 The International Baccalaureate program includes this element as a necessary component for the successful completion of the Certificate or Diploma.

 To live simply is not to buy what we do not need or cannot afford.
 This challenge is based on the principle of leading a life free of ostentation and unnecessary luxury.
-This relates to proper stewardship of the world’s resources, conserving those resources, valuing them and using them when required and only out of necessity.
-This embodies a concern for the effects of our personal and collective behavior on the global economy and on our environment.

 To acknowledge in our lives those emotions, attitudes and prejudices which lie at the roots of destructive conflict.
 To faithfully maintain our witness that war and the seeds of war are inconsistent with our understanding of the love of God.
 We should stand firm in this testimony even when others commit or prepare to commit acts of violence.
 We should acknowledge that those who do prepare for or commit acts of violence are also children of God.

 Friends believe that our words and actions must reflect our truest selves.

 Friends believe that we need each other, since each and every one of us is precious to our community.

 Friends believe that every person is equally beloved by God, no matter what.

 To behave towards others as we would expect others to behave towards us.
 This testimony has within it no discrimination between gender, race, economic class or social position.

 Friends believe that all God’s gifts are entrusted to us for the sake of future generations.